Canon XSi vs Sony RX1R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XSi and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XSi does not offer wifi capability.
+In contrast, the XSi does not provide wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the XSi has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the XSi has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the XSi was succeeded by the Canon T1i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon XSi or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS Rebel XSi:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.